lekt9/Uncollab.land-Safe-whales-/README.md

 - Tracks verified wallets per Telegram user, remembers join requests, and issues one-time invite links on successful checks.
 - Hourly on-chain balance sweeps: users who drop below a configurable percentage of token supply are removed from the group.
 - `/whitelist` command so admins can manually approve trusted handles.
+- `/audit` reporting command plus automatic DM alerts so staff can see who verified, who was removed, and review wallet stats.
 - Works entirely through Telegram DMs and join requests—no risky wallet connections.

 ## Configuration